jaykroger/jaykroger/README.md

 ## Pathologically Curious about All Things IT & Cybersecurity

 <b>Hello!
-I'm Jay, a Software Development, Cybersecurity, and Systems/Network Administration student from Cincinnati. </b>
+I'm Jay, a Software Development and Cybersecurity student from Cincinnati. </b>

 I am passionate about several areas of Software Development & Cybersecurity, including:
 - Full-stack Web Application Development